nisharao321/exp8/theory.md

 <li><p style="text-indent:50px;text-align:justify">The efficiency characteristics of radial flow fan of both forward and backward bladed time is asymmetrical curve rising steeply from zero at zero volume to a broad topped maximum and falling again steeply to zero at maximum volume.
 </p>
 <p style="text-indent:50px;text-align:justify">
-Efficiency characteristics of axial flow fan differ valuation from the other two types.
+Efficiency characteristics of centrifugal flow fan differ valuation from the other two types.
 It shows the general rise in efficiency from zero to a sharp peak, followed by a rapid drop.
 It indicates that this fan is suitable only in mine works whose resistance varies within narrow limits.</p>

 <p style="text-indent:50px;text-align:justify">
 A mine characteristic is a curve showing the pressure quantity relationship of the mine, that is, it indicates what quantity of air will pass through the mine when the given pressure is applied across the mine opening, or vice versa.
 It is the curve of equation P=RQ<sup>2</sup>, where R is the resistance of the mine.
 Such a curve for roadways is called the characteristic curve of that roadway.</p>